-We don't arrange the purchase from overseas sellers.
+We don't arrange the purchase or transporting from overseas sellers.
 This is something you need to sort out prior to approaching us.
 There are many wonderful firearms available on the internet, at incredibly cheap prices.
-But in many cases the seller won't ship internationally or there are export restrictions.
-Because of multitude restrictions imposed by many nations, freight companies and sellers; Acme Firearms does not arrange purchases of firearms from international sellers.
+But often sellers won't ship internationally or there are export restrictions.
+Because of multitude restrictions imposed by many nations, freight companies and sellers; Acme Firearms does not arrange purchases of firearms or freight.
 We'll leave that to the buyers.
 Once a buyer has found a seller who is willing to sell and export a firearm, this is when we can assist with importation into Australia.
 Be aware it's not just a matter of a seller wrapping and sending via the international postal service into Australia.
 Far from it ...

 If you plan to import firearms into Australia please consider the following Australian requirements.

-We can act as your nominated firearm dealer should you wish to import firearms into the State of Victoria from overseas.
-Customers must arrange and make payment for all costs incurred.
-We shall apply for and arrange the necessary importation certificates, customs brokerage, customs clearance, local cartage and collection of the goods from the freight forwarders/Customs firearm cell at the customer’s expense.
-A fee of $AUD365.00 is payable to Acme Firearms per shipment for up to five firearms, thereafter $AUD125.00 for each additional firearm within the same shipment.
+Acme Firearms can act as your nominated firearm dealer should you wish to import firearms into the State of Victoria from overseas.
+Acme Firearms shall apply for and arrange the necessary importation certificates, customs brokerage, customs clearance, local cartage and collection of the goods from the freight forwarders/Customs firearm cell at the customer’s expense.
+A fee of $AUD365.00 is payable to Acme Firearms per shipment for up to five firearms, thereafter $AUD110.00 for each additional firearm within the same shipment.
 Firearms shall be transferred to the customer upon receipt of a valid Permit to Acquire, for all firearms within the shipment, at the one time.
 Customers should insure all goods against loss or damage prior to appointing us as their nominated firearm dealer.

 How much does an International Importation Cost? - Costs vary depending upon many factors.
 The biggest consideration is freight charges.
 Firearms generally are sent by air freight via a freight forwarding company.
 Freight from the US can cost you up to $AUD800.00 for a single firearm.
 We once received a single firearm from Canada where the buyer had arranged freight of $AUD1800.00.
 Other charges once landed in Australia are duties and taxes, customs and quarantine fees, adding approximately another 25% to 50% of purchase price.
 There are also the local freight forwarders charges.